Introduction: Plastic Waste Management Rules

 Registration Procedure in case of the PIBOs and Recyclers

 The registration must be obtained prior to the commencement of the process of production.
 State pollution control must be approached when the need to renew the registration arises.
-The producer or the importer must make a move in this regard by filling for renewal using the form I.
+The producer or the importer must make a move in this regard by filing for renewal using form I.

-In case of the manufacturers of the plastic waste, they are very much required to file an application before the State pollution control Board in order to obtain the registration or to have their registration to be renewed.
+In the case of the manufacturers of plastic waste, they are very much required to file an application before the State pollution control Board in order to obtain registration or to have their registration to be renewed.
 This would be facilitated through the use of the form III.

 If after the due process of inquiry, the state pollution control Board is of the opinion that the application submitted by the applicant meets all the requirements and is in compliance with the requisite laws and other norms, then in that case the Board would issue the registration certificate.